 (return to list of contents)

 Christ’s deity is at the center of the Christian confession of faith since early Christianity.
+The oldest surviving Christian sermon, the oldest surviving account of the death of a Christian martyr, the oldest surviving pagan report about the Church, and the oldest surviving liturgical prayers (1 Corinthians 16: 22; Philippians 2: 6-11) all refer to Jesus as Lord and God.
+Clearly, it was the message of what the Church has believed and taught since the very beginning of the Christian era.
 The Christian believer is the one who has received Jesus Christ as Lord (Colossians 2: 6).
 This faith is articulated in the ancient Nicene Creed:

 “We believe in one God, God the Father, who created heaven and earth, and all things visible and invisible.
 We believe in one Lord Jesus Christ, the only-begotten Son of God, begotten from the Father before all ages; light from light, true God from true God, begotten not created, of one essence with the Father, through whom all things were made; who for us and for our salvation came down from heaven, and was incarnate from the Holy Spirit and from the Virgin Mary, and became man.”